 Central Arkansas Pride, including Little Rock Pride Fest, launched in 2013.
-Northwest Arkansas Pride, which is centered in Fayette-ville, celebrated its 15th year in 2019 and is the largest in the state.
+Northwest Arkansas Pride, which is centered in Fayetteville, is planning its 17th year for late June 2021.
 Batesville, Jonesboro, Harrison, and other areas of the state also have pride events.

-Lucie’s place, the state’s only LGBT+-specific shelter for young adults, opened in 2012.
+Lucie’s place, the state’s only LGBTQ+-specific shelter for young adults, opened in 2012.

-66% of state residents favor LGBT+ nondiscrimination laws.
+66% of state residents favor LGBTQ+ nondiscrimination laws.

-46% oppose – and the same number favor – LGBT+ discrimination based on religion.
+46% oppose – and the same number favor – LGBTQ+ discrimination based on religion.